fic2/runner/_site/README.md

 TL;DR
 -----

-Host Docker-based applications in the Cloud using a nice web interface or command-line tools.
+Use a prepackaged VM to host software enablers using a nice web interface.
 Powered by [Docker](https://www.docker.com/) and [Panamax](http://panamax.io/).

 Get started:
 * [Launch VM in FIWARE Lab](https://195.220.224.10/#!/create) ([FIWARE community account required](https://account.lab.fiware.org/) required)
 * [Launch VM in Amazon EC2](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=FIC2Lab-Runner&templateURL=https://s3-eu-west-1.amazonaws.com/fic2lab/panamax-cloudformation-ireland-nokey.json) ([AWS account](http://aws.amazon.com/) required)
+* Many other options

 Introduction
 ------------

-Like many developers out there, FIcontent publishes open-source software as Docker images that are publicly available.
-You can run them in your own machine or in the cloud and reuse them to build your own applications.
-This tutorial helps you run those software enablers in different ways.
+Many of the FI-CONTENT 2 Specific Enablers are server-side open-source software that you can easily reuse to build your own applications.
+For simplicity, these enablers have been packaged as Docker images that are publicly available.
+You can run them in your own machine or in the cloud.

 ### What is Docker?